 A postdoc allows young Ph.D.'s of all nationalities to build on their research in an environment where they are surrounded by outstanding researchers.
 It is also a way for researchers to build a professional network and develop their reputation in their field, in order to apply for permanent researcher positions in French research organizations or for assistant professor positions in the university system.

 What are the conditions for applying?

 You must have a Ph.D., and not have participated in research in the host lab.
-You must also be under 40 years of age.

 There are no nationality restrictions.

 How long are postdoctoral positions for?